Breeder/ReaSyntax/README.md

 #### Using git
  * Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`
- * While inside the `Packages` directory, clone the theme repository using the command: `git clone https://github.com/Breeder/ReaSyntax/ "ReaSyntax"`
+ * While inside the `Packages` directory, clone the repository using the command: `git clone https://github.com/Breeder/ReaSyntax/ "ReaSyntax"`

 ## Features
 ##### Syntax for 3 languages found in REAPER: